vignesh-waran-k/docai_v2/README.md

 ## Output Details

-The output jsons are similar to the invoice parser jsons(only in terms of line items) and HITL triggered using invoice parser end point
+The output jsons are similar to the invoice parser jsons(only in terms of line items) and HITL triggered using invoice parser endpoint

 <img src="./Images/HITL_output_1.png" width=800 height=400 alt="HITL Output Image"></img>